-9. Identification and Quantification of Costs and Benefits
+10. Identification and Quantification of Costs and Benefits

-The cost to the City and benefit to the local community of exemptions, rebates, reductions and exclusions referred to in sections 17(1)(a), (e), (g)(h) and (i) of the MPRA and rates on properties that must be phased-in in terms of section 21 of the MPRA are reflected in the City's budget.
+The cost to the City and benefit to the local community of exemptions, rebates, and reductions are reflected in the City's budget.

-10. Hanging and Holding Properties
+11. Hanging and Holding Properties

 For the purposes of creating a single account for properties forming one economic entity, specific contiguous properties may be treated as one property on the valuation roll, i.e., one valuation for a number of contiguous properties.
 The holding property as well as the hanging properties will be reflected on the roll but the valuation will only be reflected against the holding property.